tandej/kociemba-characterization/README.md

 Proof-of-concept / requirement-setting code for a future project (*not hard to guess what it is*)

+99% of the credit for this should go to Herbert Kociemba's [solver algorithm and supporting python libraries](https://github.com/hkociemba/RubiksCube-TwophaseSolver/tree/master).
+Without it, it would be a far-fetched dream to solve 70,000 Rubik's cubes to less than 24 moves each in 90 minutes on 2019 mid-tier laptop hardware while the user plays Disco Elysium at the same time or something.

 Primarily an aid in selecting what goals the solver should have set (on specific compute hardware), to optimize for total (solve + move) time.

 Install requirements with `pip3 install -r requirements.txt`